fbpx

 1.4 If there is any conflict between the provisions of the clauses of these MH Terms and any provision in any Quote, then the provision in these MH Terms shall prevail to the extent required to resolve the conflict.

-2.1 The Contract is formed upon signature of the Quote by the Customer.
+2.1 The Quote is an offer from m-hance and the Contract is formed upon signature of the Quote by the Customer.

 2.2 The terms and conditions of this Contract shall prevail over any inconsistent terms or conditions contained in any document presented by the Customer, including the Customer’s purchase order, confirmation of order, or specification, or implied by law or trade custom.